gulfaniputra/nihongogaku-app/README.md

 _**Note:** this project is a work in progress_

-Nihongogaku app is a spartan Laravel CRUD web application for collecting student's favorite Japanese Linguistic concepts.
+Nihongogaku app is a Laravel CRUD application for collecting students' favorite Japanese Linguistics concepts.

 ## Table Of Contents